princerg/webscraping-sql-eda/README.md

 ---

 ##  Project Overview
-This build-week project aimed to scrape book data, analyze it using SQL, and derive insights through EDA and visualizations.
+This build-week project (Masai School) focused on scraping book data from the web, analyzing it using SQL, and deriving insights through Exploratory Data Analysis (EDA).

 ---